Judy Flynn

 Biography

-Flynn paints a wide variety of subjects in both oil and watercolor.
+Judy is an artist who paints a wide variety of subjects in both oil and watercolor.
 Her paintings are a representational style that includes landscape, portraits, figure and architectural components.
 She enjoys painting the West with its colorful landscapes and people.
-She and her husband travel extensively, and her favorite paintings are from the places they visit.
-They have also enjoyed collecting art from some of their favorite painters and sculptors.
+She and her husband travel extensively and she enjoys painting in many of the places they visit.
+They have also enjoyed collecting art from many of their favorite painters and sculptors.

 After earning degrees in Commercial Art and Journalism from SMU, she spent the next dozen years working as a graphic artist and writer.
 She worked for the Dallas Times Herald as a layout artist, Continental Advertising in Dallas and BBDO in San Francisco as a graphic designer and in production.
 For seven years she was the Publications Director for the World Affairs Council of Northern California, an educational organization that produced everything from daily lectures and study groups, to weeklong foreign policy conferences and dinners for The President and visiting heads of state.
 While she did a lot of writing and production, she also designed, illustrated and produced all of their publications.